Loading...

 Procedure 3: Amicable Collection Phase

-Duration: typically 4-8 weeks.
-Effective agencies use this time actively, not passively.
-If the debtor is unresponsive after 2-3 weeks of professional pressure, waiting longer rarely changes the outcome.
+Direct engagement with the debtor: phone contact with the decision-maker, field visits, and structured negotiation.
+Duration: typically 4–8 weeks.
+If the debtor is unresponsive after 2–3 weeks of professional pressure, waiting longer rarely changes the outcome.

 Procedure 4: Court Proceedings

+Amr Al Ada’ payment orders for undisputed debts — the debtor has 15 days to pay or object.
+Standard litigation for disputed debts: 6–12 months in Dubai Courts.
 Critical procedural point: UAE law requires all Dubai Court proceedings to be in Arabic.
-Documents in other languages must be legally translated.
 DIFC and ADGM operate in English.

 Procedure 5: Enforcement